Women's Super League: History

 The FA announced in July 2016 that the league would move from a summer league format to a winter league, in line with the traditional football calendar in England, with matches played from September to May the following year.
 A shortened bridging season took place, branded as the FA WSL Spring Series, with teams playing each other once from February to May 2017.

 Following the 2017–18 FA WSL season, WSL 1 was renamed back to the FA Women's Super League, becoming a fully professional league for the first time, with eleven teams for the 2018–19 season.
 Teams had to re-apply for their licence to earn their place in the league, requiring clubs to offer their players a minimum 16-hour a week contract and to form a youth academy as compulsory for the new licence criteria.
 Sunderland was moved down to tier 3 in the women's football pyramid after not receiving a licence whilst Brighton & Hove Albion and West Ham United were added to the league.

 The league was extended to twelve teams for the 2019–20 season, with Yeovil Town relegated after going into administration and being replaced by Manchester United and Tottenham Hotspur, who gained promotion from the Championship.

 In May 2020, the league was curtailed by the COVID-19 pandemic.
 Chelsea were declared champions of the season based on a points-per-game average.

 At the conclusion of the 2020–21 season, four first-team managers resigned from their positions at WSL clubs Birmingham, Manchester United, Arsenal, and Aston Villa.
 Birmingham's outgoing manager Carla Ward questioned the commitment of some of the clubs involved in WSL, whilst Manchester United's outgoing manager Casey Stoney allegedly quit because of unresolved issues surrounding lack of training facilities and other infrastructure.

 In November 2023, all 24 Women's Super League and Women's Championship clubs unanimously agreed to form a new organisation to run the women's professional game in England, taking over from the FA.
 The organisation was named NewCo, and Nikki Doucet was named CEO.
 Starting with the 2024–25 season, the company was known as Women's Professional Leagues Limited (WPLL).
 After the season, the organisation rebranded once again and is now known as WSL Football.

 In June 2025, it was announced that the WSL would expand to 14 teams from the 2026–27 season onwards.
-As a result, the 2025–26 Women's Super League 2 season will directly promote two teams, while the bottom side WSL team will play in a promotion/relegation play-off against the third-placed WSL 2 side.
+As a result, the 2025–26 Women's Super League 2 season directly promoted two teams, while the last-placed WSL team played in a promotion/relegation play-off against the third-placed WSL 2 side.